top of page

 Cev boasts that it is the world’s first and only Ceviche and Kinilaw restaurant.
 Kinilaw is a traditional Filipino dish made of raw seafood.
 Cev has some of the best food and the island, and I recommend grabbing a few different dishes so you can taste and try as much as possible.

 Unlike most spots on the island, you’ll need to make a reservation a few days in advance.
-Contact them on Instagram
+Contact them on Instagram.

 Roots